aelse/phase/README.md

 Phase provides features to enable systems to perform graceful ordered shutdown.

-You can use Phase to help you build systems that shutdown in an ordered sequence, allowng you to drain connections, flush outstanding queue items and persist data before termination.
+You can use Phase to help you build systems that shutdown in an ordered sequence, allowing you to drain connections, flush outstanding queue items and persist data before termination.

 ## Use